patcg/docs-and-reports/threat-model/readme.md

 #### 1.9.2 Capabilities

-1. If an attacker controls both the cloud provider and the TEE manufacturer, decrypt all data within the TEE.
+1. If an attacker controls both the TEE operator and the TEE manufacturer, decrypt all data within the TEE.

 #### 1.9.2 Mitigations

-1. Pick a configuration of TEE manufacturer and cloud operator where it can be assumed that an attacker cannot control both.
+1. Pick a configuration of TEE manufacturer and TEE operator where it can be assumed that an attacker cannot control both.

 ### 1.11.
 Attacker on the network